 Like the author of this paper, Capra and Wasserman make a fundamental distinction between commercial and community open source [9].
 Community open source is open source software that is owned by a community or a legal entity representing the community.
 The community members typically don't derive direct revenues from the software but subsidize it from ancillary products and services.
-Commercial open source, in contrast, is open source software that is owned by a single legal entity with the purpose of deriving revenues from the software.
+Single-vendor commercial open source, in contrast, is open source software that is owned by a single legal entity with the purpose of deriving revenues from the software.
 The next section discusses this distinction in more detail.

 Various authors have provided summaries of how companies generate revenue from open source software.
 Watson et al. distinguish five models of software production and distribution [38].
 Three of these they call open source business models.
-The "corporate distribution" model encompasses the providers of software distributions, for example, Red Hatvii or Spike-Sourceviii.
-"Sponsored open source" is open source that does not generate revenue for the contributing companies, for example, Apache Software Foundationix or Eclipse Foundationx projects.
+The "corporate distribution" model encompasses the providers of software distributions, for example, Red Hat or SpikeSource.
+"Sponsored open source" is open source that does not generate revenue for the contributing companies, for example, Apache Software Foundation or Eclipse Foundation projects.
 Finally, "second-generation open source" is open source where supporting companies generate revenue from complementary services.
-This last category puts all revenue generating strategies into one basket without drawing distinctions between such different models as consulting and implementation services, e.g. JBossxi, or license sales, e.g. MySQL.
+This last category puts all revenue generating strategies into one basket without drawing distinctions between such different models as consulting and implementation services, e.g., JBoss, or license sales, e.g., MySQL.